svpcom/wfb-ng/doc/wfb-ng-std-draft.md

 By default WFB-NG encapsulates one source UDP packet to one WiFi packet.
 But mavlink packets are very small (usually less than 100 bytes) and send them in separate packets produces too much overhead.
 You can add optimized mavlink mode.
 It will pack mavlink packets into one UDP packet while size < ``MAX_PAYLOAD_SIZE`` and  ``mavlink_agg_in_ms`` is not expired.

+### TX FEC timeout
+By default WFB-NG doesn't close TX FEC block if less than ``K`` packets was sent and no new packets available.
+This can be an issue for interactive protocols or for protocols with variable data stream speed such as mavlink or IP tunnel.
+In such cases TX can issue empty packets with ``WFB_PACKET_FEC_ONLY`` flag to close non-empty FEC blocks if no new packets are available in some timeout.
+As alternative you can use FEC with ``K=1`` for such streams.